MrHedmad/kerblam/docs/tutorial.md

 - All temporary files in `./data/`;
 - All output files in `./data/out`;
 - All input files that can be downloaded remotely in `./data/in`.
+- All empty (even nested) folders in `./data/` and `./data/out`.
 This essentially only leaves input data that cannot be retrieved remotely on disk.

 Kerblam! will consider as "remotely available" files that are present in the `data.remote` section of `kerblam.toml`.

+> [!TIP]
+> If you wish to preserve the remote data (perhaps you merely want to "reset"
+> the pipelines but start again quickly) you can use the `--keep-remote` flag to do so.

+> [!TIP]
+> If you want to preserve the empty folders left behind after cleaning,
+> pass the `--keep-dirs` flag to do just that.

 ### `kerblam data pack` - Package and export your local data
 Say that you wish to send all your data folder to a colleague for inspection.
-You can `tar -czvf exported_data.tar.gz ./data/` and send your whole data folder, but you might want to only pick the output and non-remotely available inputs.
+You can `tar -czvf exported_data.tar.gz ./data/` and send your whole data folder, but you might want to only pick the output and non-remotely available inputs, and leave re-downloading the (potentially bulky) remote data to your colleague.

+> [!WARNING]
+> It is widely known that remembering `tar` commands is impossible.

 If you run `kerblam data pack` you can do just that.
 Kerblam! will create a `exported_data.tar.gz` file and save it locally with the